18F/dns/README.md

 1. Is the domain pointing to the right nameservers?
 In other words, is there a file for the domain under [`terraform/`](terraform) already?
     * **Yes:** Continue to next step.
     * **No:**
-        1. If you're only setting up a subdomain (rather than a second-level), incorporate [these special steps](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingNewSubdomain.html) to the following.
-        1. Add a file for the domain, to create the [public hosted zone](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html).
+        1. Add a file for the domain (or subdomain, if the second-level domain isn't being added), to create the [public hosted zone](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html).
             * [`18f.us`](terraform/18f.us.tf) is a good example to copy from.
             * You'll be using Terraform's [`aws_route53_zone`](https://www.terraform.io/docs/providers/aws/d/route53_zone.html).
         1. After the pull request is merged, ask in [#infrastructure](https://gsa-tts.slack.com/messages/infrastructure/) to get the nameservers for your domain from [Concourse](https://concourse-ci.fr.cloud.gov/teams/gsa-tts-infrastructure/pipelines/dns-prod/).
         1. Change the nameservers for the domain to point to AWS.
-            * For `.gov` domains, this will be done by whatever person/group registered/manages the domain in [dotgov.gov](https://www.dotgov.gov/).
+            * For `.gov` domains, this will be done by the "domain manager" in [dotgov.gov](https://www.dotgov.gov/).
+The domain manager is likely someone in the respective agency's IT department.
 1. Add the relevant additional [record sets](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/rrsets-working-with.html).
 In Terraform, these are known as [`aws_route53_record`](https://www.terraform.io/docs/providers/aws/r/route53_record.html)s.
 Generally speaking, the required arguments are:
     * `zone_id`
     * `name`